Marzzo Engineering PLLC, The Right Seminar

 Case Study D: Occupancy, Design Calculation, Computer models, Artificial Intelligence

-Case Study E: Fire Alarms, Detection and Smoke Control Systems, and Enclosures
+Case Study E: Fire Alarms, Detection and Smoke Control Systems, and Enclosures.

 CE-275 (*)(+) Int.
 Const.
 Code of Fire-Resistant Buildings Part #2 (Successes & Failures)